 Risk managers should be aware that operative teams sometimes use a tricky maneuver to avoid reporting missing surgical items, says Bruce Boissonnault, president and CEO of the Niagara Health Quality Coalition in Williamsville, NY.
 Boissonnault's group studies quality of care at hospitals across the country and promotes patient safety.

 The surgeon often will delay the last stitch, so that the patient is not officially closed and the procedure completed while the rest of the team completes the count, Boissonnault says.
 Once the team is satisfied that the count is correct, the last stitch is completed.
 That process is normal and harmless, he says.

 But sometimes when there is a miscount, meaning a discrepancy between the number of items that went in the patient and the number that came out, the last stitch is delayed for a considerable period until the missing item can be found with X-ray or other means, Boissonnault explains.
 If the missing item eventually is found, the last stitch is completed, and the team does not have to report a retained item, he say.

 Even if everything turns out fine for the patient, that practice is disingenuous, because it makes miscounts seem less common than they actually are, he says.
 That denies the risk manager and other administrators of data on what is essentially a near miss, he says.

 "Delaying the last stitch in a patient's surgery so surgeons don't have to report one of these events is not uncommon," he says.
 "However, when that requires a delay in getting a patient to recovery, it means that something has gone wrong, even if the surgical team determines there was a miscount and the patient has no retained foreign body.
 The act of delaying the final close is an event in itself that hospital staffs should see in the same way they view other near-miss events like medication error near-miss events or wrong-site surgery near events."

-For more information on preventing retained items, contact:
+For more information on improving patient satisfaction, contact: